 Build the door for the greenhouse out of 2×3 or 2×4 lumber.
 As you can notice in the image, we recommend you to build a simple frame by cutting the components at the right size and lock them together with galvanized screws.
 Check if the corners are right-angled before fitting the door inside the door opening and locking it to the frame with hinges.

 Last but not least, we recommend you to take care of the finishing touches.
 In order to get a professional result, fill the holes and the gaps with wood filler and let it dry out for a few hours.
 Check if there are protruding screws and fix the issue if necessary.
-Cover the structure with polyethylene film and lock it into place with strips of wood, over the greenhouse framing.
+Cover the structure with translucent polyethylene foil / polycarbonate sheets and lock it into place with strips of wood, over the greenhouse framing.

 Thank you for reading our project about how to build a lean-to greenhouse and we recommend you to check out the rest of the projects.
-Don’t forget to share our projects with your friends, by using the social media widgets.
+Don’t forget to LIKE and SHARE our projects with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.